 What Heart Imbalances Look Like

 Traditional Chinese Medicine texts say that the heart, small intestine, and pericardium is where the fire element manifests in our body.
-This is also known as the three burners which is responsible for regulating our bodies temperature.
+Also known as the three burners which is responsible for regulating our bodies temperature.

-Symptoms of heart mind imbalances look like scattered/confused thoughts, excess or no laughter, ruddy or pale face, speech problems, depression, mental illness, memory loss, poor circulation, weak spirit, heat avoidance.
+Symptoms of heart mind imbalances look like scattered/confused thoughts.
+Excess or no laughter.
+Ruddy or pale face.
+Even speech problems, depression, mental illness, memory loss, poor circulation, weak spirit, and heat avoidance.
 Too much coffee, alcohol, tobacco, refined salt, sugar, protein, refined flour, aluminum pesticides and marijuana can interfere with calcium absorption.
 These are warming substances that deplete the yin.
 Which can lead to heart disease and osteoporosis.

-Heart imbalances are often caused by deficiency and in Chinese Medicine there are many organs that are treated to help re-nourish the heart.
+Heart imbalances are often caused by deficiency.
+In Chinese Medicine there are many organs that are treated to help re-nourish the heart.
 Treating deficient kidney yin to improve heart yin is one way to help with heart deficiencies.
 Meeting with a expert practitioner will help if you are feeling any of these symptoms.

 Bitter and Sweet

-Sweet foods can be used to help mask the bitter flavor.
-Apple, apricot, cherry, date, fig, grand;e, olive, peach, pear, strawberry, tomato, beet, mushroom, cabbage, carrot, chard, cucumber, eggplant, potato, squash, sweet potato, beans, peas, lentils, almond, coconut, sesame seed, sunflower seed, walnut, honey, molasses, rice syrup, unrefined cane sugar are all great additions to a summer diet.
+Sweet summer foods can be used to help mask the bitter flavor.
+For example, apple, apricot, cherry, date, fig, olive, peach, pear, strawberry, tomato, beet, mushroom, cabbage, carrot, chard, cucumber, eggplant, potato, squash, sweet potato, beans, peas, lentils, almond, coconut, sesame seed, sunflower seed, walnut, honey, molasses, rice syrup, unrefined cane sugar are all great additions to a summer diet.

 To learn more about the seasons and the 5 elements check out the other eating guides: